 A wetland plant, this relative of the Lobelias that we might buy at the local excellent nursery can be found in most states.

 The flower’s nectar must offer a cocktail of nutritious sweets; as hummingbirds favor these brilliant red blooms.
 Do butterflies?
 I have seen Eastern Black Swallowtails drink the flower’s nectar, and are able to overcome the challenge of the length of the tubular flowers.
-One day I must return and park myself on a foldable seat and photograph an Eastern Black on a cardinalis bloom.
+One day I must return and park myself on a folding chair and photograph an Eastern Black on a cardinalis bloom.

 The above is solely a clinical observation of the flower’s physiological effects.